Updated through January 31, 2016

 G 1990: Government Ethics Center/Five Principles of Public Service Ethics.
 Assembled a committee of prominent public servants including former governors, legislators, and members of Congress to formulate core ethical principles establishing the foundation for government ethics codes and training.

 C 1990: Report on the Ethics of American Youth.
-Comprehensive study of the behavior and attitudes of young people that woke the nation to deteriorating ethics and established the platform for the modern character education movement.
+A comprehensive study of the behavior and attitudes of young people that woke the nation to deteriorating ethics and established the platform for the modern character education movement.

 G 1991: Internal Revenue Service.
 Designed and administered comprehensive survey and developed ethics program for all IRS executives and employees.